This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What happens to your body when you don't drink alcohol?
 If you’re a heavy drinker, you’ll probably experience withdrawal symptoms when you stop drinking alcohol.
 These symptoms may include anxiety, cold sweats, shakiness, nausea, and vomiting.

 If you experience these symptoms after quitting alcohol, you may be struggling with alcohol addiction.
+If you believe you have excessive alcohol consumption and plan to go cold turkey on your substance use, it’s smart to detox under the supervision of a healthcare professional.

 For many people, life is just better without alcohol.

-Living a sober lifestyle can be difficult but for those of us who still want to answer cravings for boozy beverages, there are plenty of alcohol alternatives to choose from that make it easier.
+Living a sober lifestyle can be difficult, but for those of us who still want to answer cravings for boozy beverages, there are plenty of alcohol alternatives to choose from that make it easier.

 Going sober is right for you if you are a heavy drinker, a binge drinker, or if you suffer from any of the many diseases that alcohol has been linked to.
 Plus, even without a disorder, your health can still benefit from living sober.